 The thick or torn tissue is seen on diagnostic ultrasound, with modern techniques, also showing neovessels around the tendon.
 These neovessels have nerves alongside them which are very painful.

-The usual treatment for tendinopathy in knees, and ankles (i.e the Achilles tendon) is rest, and gradual return to strengthening exercise, which can take months or even years.
+The usual treatment for tendinopathy in knees and ankles (i.e the Achilles tendon) is managing training loads and strengthening exercise, which can take months.
 Prolotherapy treatment allows the healing to occur much quicker as the glucose in the prolotherapy solution inhibits VEGF.

 Pain can be due to direct injury to the nerves.
 If there is damage or restrictions of the nerve fibres this will reduce the flow down of nutrients, necessary to repair the trunk of the nerve, causing it to become painful and tender all along the nerve.